 As fieldwork will be conducted across several countries, links with international collaborators will be critical, and will be developed throughout the programme.
 An advisory team of collaborators will provide guidance on key elements of the research, and assistance with local fieldwork (e.g., contact with institutional entrepreneurs and actors).
 Collaboration with Prof. Julian Agyeman (Ph.D.
 FRSA, a Professor of Urban and Environmental Policy and Planning at Tufts University, USA) will be further developed and will help to bring a critical view on this programme from the North American perspective.
 Support in urban governance and institutionalisation processes will be also provided by Prof. Harriet Bulkeley (Durham University) with whom we have well-established collaboration via the GUST project, which is funded by the JPI Urban Europe.
-Prof. Chris Ryan (Melbourne University) will provide insights from Australia on sustainable cities.
 Initial contact with Assoc.
 Prof. Karen Bradley from Royal Institute of Technology (KTH) in Stockholm will be strengthened.
 She can provide insights from urban planning and on normative and cognitive processes of institutionalisation for sustainability.
-As required, local collaborators have been sought from Brazil and Indonesia where fieldwork will be undertaken.

 Prof. Julian Agyeman